pretoms/dpp_docs_template/README.md

 This is a template for the *Design for Physical Prototyping* project documentation.
 It is a modified version of the *bare-minimum* [Jekyll] template [Just the Docs].
 It can be built and published on [GitHub Pages].
-For information on how to use the theme see the [just-the-docs Documentation](https://just-the-docs.github.io/just-the-docs/).

-**To get started with creating a site, create your own instance of this repository by clicking "[use this template]"!**
+To get started with creating a site, clone this repository by clicking "[use this template]"!

 After completing the creation of your new site on GitHub, update it as needed: